harshturna/All-Things-Web/README.md

 # All-things-Web
-Repo of small projects, CSS art, web components, etc. View (some) of the results here - https://codepen.io/harshturna
+Repo of small projects, CSS art, components, etc. View (some) of the results here - https://codepen.io/harshturna